-To qualify for a grant from the Fund, each proposal must have at least two partners: one from a unit at Binghamton University and one a community organization or agency.
-The Fund requests that one of the partners be designated as the "lead".
+To qualify for a grant from the Ross Fund, each proposal must have at least two partners: one Binghamton University unit and one community organization or agency.
+The Fund requests that one of the partners be designated as the lead.
 This group would be the contact for all official communication about the grant.

-If your organization has a project idea but does not have a contact with an appropriate University unit, please contact Rebecca Hancock, coordinator of donor relations and special events, at 607-777-3360 or firstname.lastname@example.org.
+If your organization has a project idea but does not have a contact with an appropriate University unit, please contact Rebecca Hancock, assistant director of donor relations and stewardship, at 607-777-3360 or firstname.lastname@example.org.
 Referrals will be made to possible University units.
 The Fund cannot guarantee that a University partner will be available for each proposed project.